 This constant identifies the backup port in the OLT or in the ONU.
-The backup port in the OLT represents a virtual PON port that is connected to the backup PON port in a given ONU (L-ONU), i.e., both ports are attached to the same physical media.
+The backup port in the OLT represents a virtual PON port that is (MAC in L-OLT) is connected to the backup PON port in the a given ONU (L-ONU), i.e., both ports are attached to the same physical media.